jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/introduction.rst

    contrast to the second generation da Vinci which came with a high definition :ref:`video pipeline <video-sources>` (standard definition vs. high definition).
-We found "Standard" a bit confusing so we tend to call the first generation system "Classic".
+We found "Standard" a bit confusing, so we tend to call the first generation system "Classic".

 .. note::